 Editorial decision and publication

 Upon acceptance: Authors upload an approved final version of the manuscript to the arXiv, which will become the published version of the paper.
-The regular publication fee is €200.
-Authors may also opt for a discounted fee of €100, or request the fee to be waived completely.
+The running costs of Quantum are covered through a voluntary fee (article processing charge).
+Please see the payment page for the applicable fees and payment methods.

 Publicity: If provided by the authors, a non-technical abstract or popular summary is also released by Quantum and publicized in social media.
 For exceptional publications, the editor may ask a referee or external expert to write a short viewpoint about the paper.

 Appeal: To submit an appeal against an editorial decision, please use the appeal form, on which you can also find further information on how appeals are handled.